freeburg logo

 Employee Health Benefits

-Paid time off (PTO)
+Paid Time Off (PTO)

 Unemployment Benefits

-Generally, displaced employees are legally required to actively look for work to qualify for unemployment benefits.
-But most furloughed employees don't fulfill this requirement because they still have a job.
+Generally, displaced employees are legally required to actively look for work in order to qualify for unemployment benefits.
+But most furloughed employees, because they still have a job, don’t fulfill this requirement.
 Regardless of that fact, some states will extend benefits to them (such as allowing them to collect unemployment benefits), while others will not.
+Laid-off employees, conversely, usually qualify for unemployment insurance as long as they’ve earned the minimum amount of income in the past year to be eligible.

 What to Do When You Have Been Laid Off